Tinobo – Multifunctional Robot Kit for Soldering and Plugging

-tinobo’s first control circuits can be set up using only a few components following instructions and gradually expanded with increased understanding.
-With 56 slots and just as many interchangeable components (resistors, capacitors, diodes), the experimental platform offers countless possibilities to realize the most varied functions and reactions and to give tinobo a very personal character.
+Tinobo offers a new, exciting, and playful approach to the fascinating world of electronics without the need for programming.
+Its patented sensor technology allows it to respond particularly sensitively to its environment and detect obstacles using only brightness contrasts.
+Tinobo’s first control circuits can be set up using only a few components following instructions and gradually expanded with increased understanding.
+With 56 slots and just as many interchangeable components (resistors, capacitors, diodes), the experimental platform offers countless possibilities to realize the most varied functions and reactions and gives Tinobo a very personal character.

 - Surprising driving maneuvers through sensitive reaction to light and shadow

 - Following of light, lines, or objects

 - Interaction with other robots via infrared light

 From soldering to the first start – all necessary steps are described in detail in the construction manual and documented with numerous illustrations.
 The experiments guide shows the construction of three basic circuits, explains how they work, and provides further experiments.
 With creativity and increasing understanding, complex behavioral patterns can also be realized. tinobo offers fun and variety for a long time!